-Just because we love SpanishDict doesn’t mean that you will, or that it is necessarily best suited to your needs.
+Just because we love SpanishDict doesn’t mean that you will, or that it’s necessarily best suited to your needs.
 Here are some other great Spanish dictionaries.
 Test them out and see what you prefer!

-This Spanish dictionary is often considered to be the authority on the Spanish language.
-However, as a Spanish language learner, you’ll find that their online dictionary provides an extremely simple dictionary lookup that makes it ideal for daily use.
+This Spanish dictionary is considered the authority on the Spanish language.
+And as a Spanish language learner, you’ll find that their online dictionary provides an extremely simple dictionary lookup that makes it ideal for daily use.

 On the same website, you may also be interested in checking out the Diccionario panhispánico de dudas, a webpage dedicated to questions on Spanish word usage between the different Spanish-speaking regions and countries.
 Some of the top Royal Spanish Academies from every Spanish-speaking country provide answers.